Initialize config (interactive TUI)

 Quick Start

-# Initialize global config
+# Initialize config (interactive TUI)

-onetool init
+onetool init -c .onetool

 # Validate configuration

-onetool init validate
+onetool init validate -c .onetool/onetool.yaml

 Key Files